codeswitchstudio/readme-generator/README.md

 **Visuals**

- - A walkthrough video demonstrating the functionality of the application [Google Drive](https://drive.google.com/file/d/1Hk-WdN9t7glphhChaDNyj0TUn1Eh-beQ/view?usp=sharing)
+ - A walkthrough video demonstrating the functionality of the application may be found on [Google Drive](https://drive.google.com/file/d/1Hk-WdN9t7glphhChaDNyj0TUn1Eh-beQ/view?usp=sharing)

   - Screenshots